oroinc/documentation/book/importexport.rst

 Import algorithm:

 * Process job:
-    * Process step #i:
+    * Process step 1:
         * loop
             * read item from source
             * if source is empty exit from loop
+            * process item
-            * process item and save to array of items
+            * save to array of entities
         * end loop
         * save array of prepared entities to DB